in Arches National Park

-This quarter-mile loop circles one of Arches’ most prominent landmarks.
+This 1/3 of a mile loop circles one of Arches’ most prominent landmarks.
 Balanced Rock is a defiant 55-foot tall block of Estrada Sandstone that rests on a narrow stand of Dewey Bridge Rock.
 As you approach Balanced Rock from the south, the impressive pillar looks like a ball resting on an old milk bottle.
 That shape changes as you tour around Balanced Rock, but no matter how you look at it, the rock’s ability to stay put is impressive.

-To get to the trailhead: From the visitor center, drive 9.2 miles up Park Avenue to the pullout for Balanced Rock.
+To get to the trailhead: From the visitor center, drive 9.2 miles up Park Avenue to the turnout for Balanced Rock.
 You will see Balanced Rock coming from miles away.

 Trailhead address: Arches Entrance Road (Park Avenue), Arches National Park, Moab, UT 84532